MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P03-Creating-The-Post-Model/content.md

 >
 > }
 > ```

-> [action]
+>
-> Give `Post` variables to hold a product's id, name, tagline, number of votes, number of comments, and screenshot url.
+> Give `Post` variables that will hold a product's id, name, tagline, number of votes, number of comments, and screenshot url.
 >
 > ```swift
 > struct Post {